 Unless you are in a remote location, residential and business solar installations are grid-tied, meaning that you are always connected to your local utility company.
 Therefore, when the power goes out, your solar system automatically shuts off.
 This feature is designed to protect the servicemen who come and repair the service line.
 When power is restored, your solar system will automatically begin working again.

 How reliable is a Solar PV Power System?

 Solar Energy reliably powers hundreds of thousands of homes and businesses each day, across the Country.
-The Solar Panels have a 25 year material warranty, and the Inverters that we install are covered for 10 years, with extended warranty options available.
-SunFarm Energy monitors our installed systems weekly, and provides a Smart Phone App, for our Clients to keep tabs on their hourly, daily, weekly, monthly and yearly power production.
+The Solar Panels have a 25 year linear power production warranty, and the Inverters that we install are covered for 12-25 years (extended warranty options are available).
+SunFarm Energy monitors our installed systems weekly, and provides a real time monitoring platform by computer or a Smart Phone App, for our Clients to keep tabs on their hourly, daily, weekly, monthly and yearly power production.

 What is the status of the Federal Tax Credit?

 The 30% Federal Investment Tax Credit is still available through December 31, 2019, with no maximum credit limit.
 In 2020 the Federal Investment Tax Credit will drop to 26%, and in 2021 it will adjust to 22%.
 There is no Sales Tax on a Solar PV, or Thermal, upgrade, and thanks to Florida Amendment 4, the value of an upgrade cannot be added to your annual property taxes.

 Will my television and appliances work any differently after a solar upgrade?

 The power Optimized String Inverter we install will convert DC electricity produced from the solar panels into the AC electricity used in your home.
 All of your home appliances will work and operate as they always have… you just won’t be paying as much to use them!